JasperFx/marten/docs/events/projections/custom.md

 TODO -- see if any of this is useful somewhere else

-## Multistream Projections using ViewProjection
+## Multi-stream Projections using ViewProjection

 The `ViewProjection` class is an implementation of the `IProjection` that can handle building a projection from multiple streams.